briy1th/briy1th.github.io-bun/index.md

 graph you see that everyone wants them.
 I believe this means that higher rated understanding definitely do not want them.
 Therefore they should be

 optional.
 Nevertheless, after a certain difficulty level everyone want them.

+## Conclusion

+In the end, people want lecture videos.
+If this does not prove it I don't what will.
+The scatter plot, bar chart, and box plot demonstrate that

+people with mid to low understanding desire the pre-lecture videos.
+The course should implement an overview that is optional to students prior to

+class.
+However, there should be an emphasis that these videos truly aid in understanding.
+That can be done later down the line if this project is

+done again.
+If it is done again, there should be a question which asks if the pre-lecture videos aided in their understanding.
+This will help to

+determine if it is valuable.
+The best thing about this is that as the content is pretty similar to previous semester re-recordings will not be a

+hastle.
+It will be the first semester implementing this which will be a hastle.
+Otherwise, the videos can be used for years.